Skip to content

 Resuming from a Previous Trace

-You can reproduce the results from a previous trace by specifying the APPL_RESUME_TRACE environment variable with the path to the trace file:
+You can reproduce the execution results from a previous trace by specifying the APPL_RESUME_TRACE environment variable with the path to the trace file:

 $ APPL_RESUME_TRACE=<path to the trace file> python answer_questions.py